 Injury typified by sudden, painful, audible "pop" noise.
 Patient typically presents with inability to return to activity, joint instability, and rapid development of effusion (hemarthrosis).
 Often tender at lateral femoral condyle, lateral tibial plateau, and tibiofemoral joint lines.

 Various spinal structures including ligaments, facet joints, paravertebral musculature and fascia, intervertebral disks, and spinal nerve roots have been implicated as pain generators.
-Nevertheless, even after a thorough workup, 85% of patients with isolated low-back pain still do not have a definitive cause identified for their symptoms.
 The etiologies can be subdivided into 3 groups: mechanical, systemic, and referred.
 By far the most common cause is mechanical (97%).
+However, the majority of patients (85% or more) present to primary care with low back pain that cannot reliably be attributed to any specific cause (nonspecific low back pain).

 Most commonly results from motor vehicle accidents, gunshot or stab wounds, contact sports, or workplace accidents during heavy physical labor.
 The effects of the injury include paralysis, loss of sensation, and pain.
 The specific clinical presentation will depend on the nerve roots involved and the degree of injury to each root.